CSPanda21/ProductPlant/README.md

 # Getting Started

-Welcome to your new project.
+Welcome to this new project.
+This is a CAP + BTP services + React project.
+Enjoy!!

 It contains these folders and files, following our recommended project layout:

 File or Folder | Purpose
 ---------|----------
-`app/` | content for UI frontends goes here
+`app/` | content for App router
-`db/` | your domain models and data go here
+`frontend/` | Content for frontend app - In this case I have used React `db/` | domain models and data go here
-`srv/` | your service models and code go here `package.json` | project metadata and configuration `readme.md` | this getting started guide
+`srv/` | service models and code go here `package.json` | project metadata and configuration `readme.md` | this getting started guide

 ## Next Steps